-The Spaceworks Artscapes online application will be available February 15, 2017.
+The Spaceworks Artscapes online application will be available March 10, 2017 with a deadline to apply by May 3, 2017.
 In the meantime, all the information needed to prepare your application is available below.
-DEADLINE TO APPLY: March 15, 2017

 For questions and assistance please contact: